LastTalon/Monolith/CONTRIBUTING.md

 ### Did you already write a new feature or change an existing one?
 We'd love to see it!
-We're happy you want to contribute, but please be patient and understanding with us.
+We're happy you want to contribute, but please be patient and understanding.
 * Follow the the instructions outlined in the [previous section](#did-you-intend-to-add-a-new-feature-or-change-an-existing-one).
 	There may be additional work to do.
 * Please await feedback on your suggestion and pull request.
 If you notice any immediate issues you can resolve before we address them (such as [style issues](#style-guide)) you can continue working on the feature.
-* Next one of two things will happen
+* Next, one of two things will happen
 	* We will notify you you that your feature is accepted and approve your pull request
 	* We will let you know we can't add the feature (we're sorry).
 It may need to be changed first, or may be incompatible with other design goals.
-* In the future, please start by opening discussion about the suggestion
+* In the future, begin by opening discussion about the suggestion

 ### Did you fix something purely cosmetic in the codebase?
 We appreciate your enthusiasm, however cosmetic code patches are unlikely to be